Confused about TV tech? That’s just what they want! (Q3 2023 mini-LED update)

 - Edge-lit TVs (5-6 star) will use about $150 of power per year.

 - OLED varies from 2-4 stars (depending on panel size) and costs $200-400 per year.

 - Mini-LED and QD OLED are likely to cost over $400 per year.

 Confused about TV tech?
 What to buy?

-If you have $700 ditto on Android TV, you will find brands like TCL and Blaupunkt with entry-level 55-60” offerings.
+If you have $700 ditto on Android TV, you will find brands like TCL and Hisense (VIDAA) with entry-level offerings.

-If you have $1000, you will start to see TCL (Google TV for 2022 models), Hisense (VIDAA TV) and entry-level models of Sony (Google TV), Samsung (Tizen) and LG (WebOS).
-Make sure the streaming services your want are there – many TV operating systems don’t have Kayo, Binge etc.
+If you have $1000-1500, you will start to see TCL (Google TV), Hisense (VIDAA TV) and entry-level models of Sony (Google TV), Samsung (Tizen) and LG (WebOS 23).
+Make sure the streaming services you want are there – many TV operating systems don’t have Kayo, Binge etc.

-If you have more budget, you can shop on features like HDR/Dolby, and more.
+If you have more budget, you can shop for features like HDR/Dolby and more.

-Rule #1 – all lower-cost TVs use Edge-lit, LED/LCD and do not support Dolby Vision/Atmos content.
-They all use very similar components so look for Android TV OS and the best warranty.
+All lower-cost TVs use Edge-lit, LED/LCD and do not support Dolby Vision/Atmos content.
+They all use very similar components, so look for Android TV OS and the best warranty.
 Never buy so-called extended shop warranties – Australian Consumer Law covers your rights.
 TV life – expect two to five years as low-cost electronics have a use-by date.